 • Action Research Project

-The BA (Hons) Sports Coaching, Development and Pedagogy programme aims to:
+The BSc (Hons) Sports Coaching, Development and Pedagogy programme aims to:

 • Develop innovative sports coaches and teachers that are capable of operating expertly in a wide range of coaching and teaching environments;